noriegacafe/noriegachan/README.md

 About
 ------------
-This is the a fork of vichan running on [mlpol.net](https://mlpol.net), a free light-weight, fast, highly configurable and user-friendly imageboard software package.
+This is the a fork of vichan/NPFchan running on [27chan.org](https://27chan.org), a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

-NPFchan is a fork of [vichan](https://github.com/vichan-devel/vichan) which is a fork of (now defunc'd) [Tinyboard](http://github.com/savetheinternet/Tinyboard),
 =======
 In November 2017, Marcin Łabanowski (@czaks) retired as maintainer for personal reasons.
 His retirement may be temporary, but in his absence, Fredrick Brennan (@ctrlcctrlv), co-maintainer since 2013, and #3 in terms of number of commits, took his place as interim sole maintianer and point of contact.
 (See [issue #266](https://github.com/vichan-devel/vichan/issues/266))